Intra-Cellular Therapies Inc. (ITCI) EPS is poised to hit -0.61 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Sponsored

-The company of the Healthcare sector’s yearbook sales growth during the past 5- year span was recorded 299.50%.
+The Healthcare Sector giants’ yearly sales growth during the last 5-year period was 299.50%.
 Meanwhile, its Annual Earning per share during the time was -4.90%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is 22.10%.
 This publicly-traded company’s shares outstanding now amounts to $94.76 million, simultaneously with a float of $92.23 million.
-The organization now has a market capitalization sitting at $5.74 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $52.23, while the 200-day Moving Average is $50.92.
+The organization now has a market capitalization sitting at $5.88 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $53.65, while the 200-day Moving Average is $51.11.

-It is imperative to bring your focus towards the efficiency factor of the conglomerate that has a total of 561 employees.
-It has generated 446,193 per worker during the last fiscal year.
-Meanwhile, its income per employee was -456,784.
-The stock had 5.25 Receivables turnover and 0.40 Total Asset turnover.
-For the Profitability, stocks gross margin was +91.83, operating margin was -105.32 and Pretax Margin of -102.37.

 Intra-Cellular Therapies Inc. (ITCI) Ownership Facts and Figures

-Sometimes it helps to make our mind if we keep our tabs on how bigger investors are working with the stock of the Drug Manufacturers – Specialty & Generic industry.
+Nothing is more important than checking the behaviour of major investors towards the stock of the Drug Manufacturers – Specialty & Generic industry.
 Intra-Cellular Therapies Inc.’s current insider ownership accounts for 0.10%, in contrast to 94.50% institutional ownership.
 According to the most recent insider trade that took place on Apr 17, this organization’s Director sold 10,000 shares at the rate of 63.00, making the entire transaction reach 630,000 in total value, affecting insider ownership by 9,345.
 Preceding that transaction, on Mar 28, Company’s EVP, Chief Commercial Officer sold 15,604 for 54.31, making the whole transaction’s value amount to 847,380.
 This particular insider is now the holder of 45,339 in total.

 Intra-Cellular Therapies Inc. (ITCI) Earnings and Revenue Records